TheLancashireman/tiny-bare-metal/led-and-button/README.md

 # led-and-button

 LED blink program on attiny85 bare metal - 20ms on, once every 2 seconds.
-If the button is pressed the blink mode changes.
+If the button is pressed the blink mode changes to 250 ms on / 250 ms off.

-The timing in this sketch is done using the tinylib timing on Timer0.
+The timing in this sketch uses the tinylib timing on Timer0.

 No arduino libraries were harmed during the construction of this application. :-)